One of the best shooters ever is back for its 20th anniversary

 If you had a computer and liked video games, you probably also came across “Duke Nukem 3D.”
 The classic first-person shooter had a crude, referential sense of humour to go along with its many technological innovations.

-If you want to relive your glory days or revisit a piece of gaming history you missed at the time, you’re in luck: “Duke Nukem 3D: 20th Anniversary World Tour” is coming to Xbox One and PS4 in October.
+If you want to relive your glory days or revisit a piece of gaming history you missed at the time, you’re in luck: “Duke Nukem 3D: 20th Anniversary World Tour” is out on Xbox One and PS4 this week.

-This new edition of the game will have all of the original levels from the 1996 classic, as well as eight all-new levels designed by two of the game’s original designers.
-It will even have new music from original composer Lee Jackson and new one-liners from Jon St. John, the long-time voice of Duke.
+This new edition of the game has all of the original levels from the 1996 classic, as well as eight all-new levels designed by two of the game’s original designers.
+It even has new music from original composer Lee Jackson and new one-liners from Jon St. John, the long-time voice of Duke.

-Players will be able to swap between new, updated visuals and the game’s original look on-the-fly.
-Commentary from the original developers will also give new insights into its creation.
+Players can swap between new, updated visuals and the game’s original look on-the-fly.
+Commentary from the original developers also gives new insights into its creation.

 “Duke Nukem 3D” was known for its innuendo-filled sense of humour, which contributed to the moral panic over video games in the 1990s.
 Duke Nukem himself is a pastiche of action movie heroes of the era, with most of his dialogue being mis-quoted lines from movies like “The Evil Dead.”